petarpenkov/cs244_pcc/README.md

 To see the progress report, while it runs.
 See man screen on how to use it.

-One the results are done, after about 6 hours, you can copy the two plots to your machine by executing
+The results will be ready in about 8 hours.
+Once the results are done, you can copy the plots to your machine by executing

     scp mininet@${VM_IP}:’/home/mininet/cs244_pcc/plots/*’ .